 A workflow is a predefined sequence of steps that executes in a fixed order every time it runs.
 It is reliable, predictable, and easy to debug, but it lacks flexibility when unexpected situations arise.
 An AI agent, on the other hand, is an autonomous unit that decides on its own which tools and actions to use in order to achieve a given goal.
 Understanding the distinction between these two paradigms is critical for any business looking to automate intelligently.

-Workflows shine in scenarios that are highly repetitive and well-structured.
-Invoice processing is a textbook example: receive the document, extract key fields, validate against purchase orders, route for approval, and post to the accounting system.
+Workflows work best in scenarios that are highly repetitive and well-structured.
+Invoice processing is a common example: receive the document, extract key fields, validate against purchase orders, route for approval, and post to the accounting system.
 Every step is known in advance, and deviations are rare.
-A well-built workflow handles this with near-perfect accuracy, day in and day out, without requiring any creative decision-making.
+A well-built workflow handles this reliably, without requiring any creative decision-making.

-AI agents, by contrast, excel in dynamic tasks that require reasoning and adaptation.
+AI agents, by contrast, are better suited to dynamic tasks that require reasoning and adaptation.
 Competitive research is a good illustration.
 The agent might start by scanning a competitor's website, then decide to check their social media channels, follow up with a patent database search, and finally compile a synthesis report.
 The exact sequence of actions is not predetermined -- the agent figures out the best path based on what it discovers along the way.

 Before you invest in either direction, map out your process from end to end.
 Identify which steps are deterministic and which require adaptability.
-That analysis alone will guide you toward the architecture that delivers real results -- not hype-driven experiments that fizzle out after the initial excitement wears off.
+That analysis will point you toward the architecture that actually fits the problem, rather than an experiment chosen because it sounded impressive.

 Ready to automate?
 Explore our Process Automation package — we will identify and automate the processes that cost you the most time.